Why study in Thailand?

 It may be tricky at first to understand the different modes of transportation, but you can be sure that your Thai fellow students will be eager to teach you.
 They want you to feel good in their wonderful country.

-Only some Thai universities offer international programs, currently we have almost 50 universities listed on this site.
+Only some Thai universities offer international degree programs, currently we have almost 50 universities listed on this site.
 Some programs are more international, some less so.
 Well, they all use American college textbooks, but if all students are Thai, and the lecturer is Thai … how likely is it that they permanently speak English in class?

-Some international programs, in contrast, have a high percentage of foreign (mainly western) lecturers, and up to about 50 percent foreign students in all their courses.
+Some international degree programs, in contrast, have a high percentage of foreign (mainly western) lecturers, and up to about 50 percent foreign students in all their courses.
 That is where you should go.

 The networking effects